 - pre-course training to become familiar with key concepts and techniques

-- three days of training in financial markets and institutions, which may take place in either Oxford/London, New York or Shanghai
+- three days of training in financial markets and institutions, which may take place in Oxford/London and/or Hong Kong

 - four core courses in asset pricing, economics, corporate finance and financial econometrics

-- five electives to choose from a wide range that develop individual skills and specialisations
+- five elective courses chosen from a wide range to allow the development of individual skills and specialisations

 - the opportunity to participate in the Oxford Saïd Finance Lab, a co-curricular toolkit to tackle financial problems ranging from valuations to leveraged buyouts, to M&A transactions and more.